-Stanford University currently has active local chapters in the following five language honor societies, which recognize the academic accomplishments of high-achieving students in language and literature studies:
+Stanford University currently has active local chapters in the following six language honor societies, which recognize the academic accomplishments of high-achieving students in language and literature studies:

 Each year Stanford’s chapter advisors (one representing the Language Center and another from the Division of Literatures Cultures and Languages) review the academic records of undergraduate students who have studied into the upper level language and literature courses in the target languages.
 Candidates are selected for membership based on specific criteria set by each honor society.

 Once the selection process is complete, honorees receive an invitation from the chapter advisors to join the honor society.
 Honorees must officially accept the invitation and attend an induction ceremony, held in early May, in order to join the honor society.

 The initiation fee, cords for graduation, and certificates are all covered by Stanford University.
 There is no cost to the student.